-Of relevance to both sites is the Oxford Meadows Special Area of Conservation (SAC) which is located approximately 2.5km and 3.7km east of the OCGV and West Eynsham sites respectively.
+Of relevance to both sites is the Oxford Meadows Special Area of Conservation (SAC) which is located approximately 2.5km and 3.7km east of the Garden Village and West Eynsham sites respectively.
 It comprises a lowland hay meadow and includes vegetation communities that are unique, reflecting the influence of long-term grazing and hay cutting on lowland hay meadows.
-The previous Habitat Regulations Assessment (HRA) work carried out in support of the Local Plan identified potential issues in terms of air pollution (nitrogen oxide emissions from vehicular activity along the A40, and nitrogen deposition) and recommended plan-level measures to enable a conclusion of no adverse effect to be reached.
+The previous Habitat Regulations Assessment (HRA) work carried out in support of the Local Plan identified potential issues in terms of air pollution (nitrogen oxide emissions from vehicular activity along the A40, and nitrogen deposition) and recommended plan-level measures to enable a conclusion of no adverse effect to be reached

-Both sites are also in close proximity to the Oxford Green Belt which lies adjacent to the OCGV site on its eastern boundary.
+Both sites are also in close proximity to the Oxford Green Belt which lies adjacent to the Garden Village site on its eastern boundary.
 Both sites are within the outer most impact risk zones for nationally recognised Sites of Special Scientific Interest (SSSI) nearby to the east and southeast including Wytham Woods, Wytham ditches and flushes, and Cassington Meadows.
 Wytham Hill Conservation Target Area is located to the north west of Eynsham.
 Woodland covers a large part of this area.
 Most of this woodland is within the woods of the Wytham SSSI which forms a large and continuous area.

 In terms of green infrastructure, both sites contain bridleway networks and public right of ways (PRoWs).
-The OCGV site also includes the Eynsham Millennium Wood.
+The Garden Village site also includes the Eynsham Millennium Wood.
 Eynsham itself also has a number of playing/recreation fields, well-maintained allotments and informal 'dog walking' fields.
+Ordnance Survey (OS) publish the locations and extent of green spaces that are likely to be accessible to the public.
+According to the OS data, the total amount of green space in Eynsham is half the average for England as whole (1.11% compared with 2.22%)39.